ahw/boxplot/two-sample-t-test.md

 3. **Sample standard deviation _s_**
 4. **Standard error of the difference**
 5. **Observed independent samples t-value**
+6. Degrees of freedom **df**.
+If equal variances are assumed, then **df = N1 + N2 - 2**
-6. Look up the t-value to find the p-value, which gives the probability that the two samples would have the difference of means that was observed.
+7. Look up the t-value to find the p-value, which gives the probability that the two samples would have the difference of means that was observed.